 - The proven safety of the parent’s home

-- Each parent’s financial situation in terms of income, savings, and
+- Each parent’s financial situation in terms of income, savings, and a regular salary

 - The parent’s availability (work schedules, frequency of travel, etc.)

 Is Texas a Mom State With Custody?

 Texas is not a "mom state" with custody.
 Instead, the Texas Family Code states that the court shall award custody to the parent who can best provide for the child's physical, emotional, and intellectual needs.
 The TX court will consider several factors in making this determination, including the child's wishes, the parenting abilities of the parents, and the stability of the parent's homes.

 In the past, Texas courts were more likely to award custody to mothers.
 However, this is no longer the case.
 There has been a trend towards awarding joint custody in recent years, meaning the child lives with both parents for significant periods.

 If you are going through a custody struggle in Houston, Texas, and are concerned about custody, speaking with an experienced Houston family law attorney is crucial.
 A custody attorney can help you understand your legal rights and options and can represent you in a Houston courthouse.

 What is an "Unfit Parent?"
 Under Texas Law?